franckalbinet/gis-training-jelsa/master-course/src/importing-excel.md

 Click "OK"
 ```

+At this stage, your geo-referenced file is visible in the QGIS map panel but you still need to save it as a shapefile (or GeoPackage).

+To do so:
 ```
-Finally, save the layer as shapefile: click right on layer and "Save As"
+[In QGIS layers panel]
+Click right on your layer  ▸ Export  ▸ Save Features As Choose "ESRI shapefile" format, a proper folder and save it with a meaningful name for instance: "aiv-20180101-20190410" (the file extension will be created automatically)
 ```

-Congrats, you have created your first GIS layer / shapefile from scratch !
+**Congrats, you have created your first GIS layer / shapefile from scratch!**

 ### 3. Overlaying layer created over GoogleMap or OpenStreeMap layers